Debian 12 Is Now EOL —

 Compliance Implications

-If your systems operate under a compliance framework, the June 10 transition needs to be documented in your risk register before it happens — not discovered in an audit finding.
+If your systems operate under a compliance framework, the July 11 transition needs to be documented in your risk register now — better recorded proactively than discovered in an audit finding.

 - PCI DSS Requires vendor-supported software.
 Debian LTS is a community volunteer effort, not a vendor-backed support contract.
-Clarify with your QSA whether it satisfies Requirement 6.3.3 in your specific audit scope before June 10.
+Clarify with your QSA whether it satisfies Requirement 6.3.3 in your specific audit scope now.

 - ISO 27001 Annex A.12.6.1 requires management of technical vulnerabilities.
 EOL systems are a standard flag.
 LTS status must be documented as a managed compensating control to satisfy this requirement.